Generic Name: varenicline (var-EN-i-kleen)

 - Use varenicline with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using varenicline while you are pregnant.
-It is not known if varenicline is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking varenicline.

 Possible side effects of varenicline: